jaranta/epshoe/core/character.md

 You’re adept with shooting all kinds of weapons from kinetic weapons to spray and beam weapons.

+*Shooting Cherry:* If you have 8 or more points in Shooting, you can spend 2 points to shoot to up to twice the normal range of the gun you are using without penalties.

 ##### Shuttle Craft

 You’re adept at flying craft used in and around celestial objects